 It’s such a delight to see the first hyacinths or tulips gradually bud, then flower.
 How could you not want to have them inside, brightening your home?
 But rather than buying or cutting an armful, celebrate each bloom with a simple arrangement using pretty containers you already have.
-Click through the slideshow below to get inspired by some simply stunning flower arrangements by the Hallmark Photo Studio—less really can be so much more!
-And don't miss our tips on how to make your flowers last longer.
+Check out the collection below to get inspired by some simply stunning flower arrangements by the Hallmark Photo Studio—less really can be so much more!
+And don’t miss our tips on how to make your flowers last longer.

 Even the smallest buds (like freesia and grape hyacinth) can create the feeling of sweet abundance.
 The trick is to use appropriately proportioned containers, like some of the many glass votive candleholders or shot glasses you probably already have.

 Pale-pink French tulips, which are longer stemmed and more glamorous than standard tulips, can be exquisite in small numbers.
 Indulge in a few stems, and pair them with a striking glass container to enhance their elegance.

 Ranunculus have so much personality that they eliminate the need for a complicated arrangement—especially if you put them into an intriguing container like a weathered soda crate.
 You can also try gerbera daisies or any kind of wildflower, the brighter the better.

 Pair baby’s breath or Queen Anne’s lace with an assortment of old-fashioned medicine bottles or small, tinted canning jars already in your home for a creative display that costs next to nothing.

 One small flower or a sprig cut from a bigger branch of spray roses can be just as romantic as a dozen.
 Cut each stem short, so it reaches just above the rim of a piece of your crystal glassware.

 Set a stunning table with simple bouquets in crystal glassware at each place setting.
 Tip: To make store-bought roses look as if they came straight from a lush, blooming garden, gently pull out some petals from the center of each blossom.